 Getting in touch with your emotions can feel scary.
 You may be afraid that like Pandora’s Box, once you open the lid you won’t be able to stop the flow of your emotions and you will feel horrific.
 The truth of the matter is when we don’t obsess over or suppress our emotions, even the most painful and difficult feelings subside relatively quickly and lose their power.

 I encourage you to take a few deep breaths and before you reach for food ask yourself, “What Am I Feeling?”
 Maybe, you are feeling lonely.
 By identifying this emotion, you could determine that you need to deepen your relationship with your husband or partner.
-Maybe, you crave friendship and realize that you have to make more of an effort to join some meet up groups to make this happen.
-The key to diminish emotional eating is to take some form of positive action once you’ve identify the feeling that is arising.
+Maybe, you crave friendship and realize that you have to make more of an effort to join some meet-up groups to make this happen.
+The key to diminishing emotional eating is to take some form of positive action once you’ve identified the feeling that is arising.

 2. Learning to Say NO